 Furreal Friends Baby Butterscotch, My Magical Show Pony (Hasbro).
 This new addition to Hasbro’s Furreal Friends line is the most animated and responsive yet.
 Scratch Butterscotch’s head and she’ll nuzzle your hand, talk to her, and she’ll respond with the pony equivalent of cooing.
 Feed her a carrot and she’ll make happy crunching sounds.
 Brush her fur, and she’ll love you forever.
-Baby Butterscotch is a fun intro to owning a real pet—she even snores at the end of a long day of play.
+Baby Butterscotch is a fun intro to owning a real pet-she even snores at the end of a long day of play.
 Carrot and brush included.
+Search for “personalised gifts for dog lovers” and buy something really cute for your dog or dog lovers at home.
 Ages 4 and up.

 Interactive Story Buddies (Hallmark).